Laura Ilie

-Laura Georgeta Ilie, also known as Coman (born 30 April 1993) is a Romanian sport shooter.
+Laura-Georgeta Ilie (born 30 April 1993), also known as Laura-Georgeta Coman, or Laura Coman, is a Romanian sport shooter.
 She won the gold medal in the women's rifle event at both the 2019 European 10 m Events Championships in Osijek, Croatia and 2020 European 10 m Events Championships in Wrocław, Poland.

-In 2019, she won the gold medal in the women's 10 metre air rifle event at the 2019 European Games held in Minsk, Belarus.
+In 2019, she won the gold medal in the women's 10 metre air rifle event at the European Games held in Minsk, Belarus.

 She represented Romania at the 2020 Summer Olympics in Tokyo, Japan.
+She also competed at the 2023 European Games held in Poland.